JulienBe/lawn-and-mower/invalidate.md

 4. go back to 1

 Don't remove oob commands from the list, they might become valid at some point because of an earlier overlap

+## Find overlap

+In the end, it will be a list of coordinates associated to time.

+As coordinates can easily be flatten, it would look like `List<Pair<Int, Int>>` per mower

+Could also be a matrix of dimensions highest number of turns and number of mowers

+But that matrix would anyway have to be constructed from all those lists..
+Or maybe they use it as a shared memory ?

+I could also consider each move as a line, and the result as a geometric form, but meh...